“If there is a problem you can’t solve, then there is an easier problem you can solve: find it.” [George Pólya]

 Abstract

-If you like to solve problems in a structured way you should first read George Pólya’s book “How to Solve It”.
+Anyone who wants to solve problems in a structured way should first read ``How to Solve It’’ by George Pólya.

-Pólya focused mainly on mathematical problems but we can apply his principles in general.
+Although Pólya primarily focused on mathematical problems, his techniques can be applied in general.

 Pólya’s Principles